 - Heat oil in a saucepan then add garlic and cook until fragrant and slightly browned.
 Add beans, 2 Tablespoons of lime juice, salt, chili powder, and cumin.
 Stir and cook for 3-4 minutes then set aside.

-- Line a large baking pan with parchment paper.
+- Line a large baking pan with parchment paper or a silicon liner.
 Spread chips evenly across the entire pan in a thin layer.

 - Spoon bean mixture evenly over tortilla wedges on baking sheet.
 If you want to make separate sections, feel free to spread it just over 1/2 or alternate sections of chips.
 Sprinkle cheese over the top of all chips.